sunbee/OzWiz_Epicurean/README.md

 # OzWiz_Epicurean
 A Telegram chatbot to suggest healthy recipes with available ingredients.

-My wife and eat healthy by cooking at home and avoid waste.
-Picking up ingredients on the daily commute is a time-saver.
-But we are often guessing what's in the pantry for the dish we will make.
-What if we had a chat-bot to do due-diligence and make a recommendation, wouldn't that be great!
+We like to eat healthy by cooking at home.
+Picking up fresh ingredients on the daily commute is a time-saver and avoids waste.
+But we are often guessing what's in the pantry at home to plan for the day.
+What if we had a robot do the due-diligence and make a recommendation, wouldn't that be great?!

-Mobility is key!
-We are always on the move.
-But building an app incurs development overhead.
-I want to use an existing platform and fit it out for my needs.
+Mobility is key.
+But building an app involves software development effort beyond a weekend project.
+A better approach is to use existing platform and fit it out to the requirement.
+Sounds like a job for a chat-bot!

 Chat-bots have become popular of late.
 A bot can be programmed to respond to text messages and commands.
 A bot appears like just another person with a name and id.
 However, a bot can only respond to a message and not initiate a conversation.
 (Otherwise the platform would quickly be overwhelmed with spam.)

-I have implemented the chat-bot in Telegram.
-Telegram has an awesome API in comparison with other options like WhatsApp.
-The platform encourages use of bots unlike WhatsApp.
-For Python programmers, the `telegram.ext` library over the base API is top-notch and offers features to set up automation with queues, filters and handlers.
+Bots are just special accounts that subscribers can interact with.
+Any subscriber can create a bot.
+A bot can respond to text messages and commands.
+However, a bot can never initiate conversations with users.
+(Otherwise the Universe would be awash with spam.)

+I picked Telegram to implement a chat-bot.
+As an app, Telegram is an instant messaging software like WhatsApp.
+Unlike WhatsApp, Telegram has an awesome API.
+And unlike WhatsApp, the platform actively encourages bots.
+And unlike WhatsApp, it isn't owned by Facebook. ;-)

+The [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) project offers the means to program a bot in Python.
+Aside from support for the base API that a developer would expect to find, the [telegram.ext](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Your-first-Bot) sub-module offers cool features in modern programming style for automation with queues, filters and handlers.

 For querying recipes, I have used the Spoonacular database.
 The account works on a points system with a fixed daily quota of free points.
 Points are deducted as queries are made depending on the API end-point used.
 The Spoonacular API offers comprehensive querying capabilties to access a huge database of recipes from cuisines world-wide.